KQM-git/HSRNews/archive/484.md

 ■2024/02/08

-- The Express Crew has received feedback that there was an error in the Automaton Stealth Bomb and Mine Cart Puzzle gameplay.
-This problem has been fixed.
+- The Express Crew has received feedback that there was an error in the Automaton Stealth Bomb and Mine Cart Puzzle gameplay.This problem has been fixed.

+- Fixes an issue where there was a chance of being unable to complete the gameplay "Dream Ticker" when using mobile devices and setting the image quality to "Very Low."

+- Fixes an issue where during the Trailblaze Mission "Penacony - Through a Glass Darkly," there are certain abnormal NPCs displayed in the Golden Hour map.

+- Fixes an issue in where there was an abnormal option labeled [Investigate] in the "Hanu's Prison Break" that renders the game unable to progress after being selected.

+- Adjusts certain dialgoue choices for the conversation with NPC "Dr. Edward."
+Adds the [Touch the Memory Bubble.] choice and removes [Nameless's Memory Bubble].
+After the adjustment, Trailblazers can choose the [I have some dreams to share with you.] line to continue explore related topics.
+Concurrently, they can select [Touch the Memory Bubble.] under the  [Can we talk for a while?] dialogue option to view the [Nameless's Memory Bubble].

+- Fixes an issue where there is a chance of encountering an abnormality in combat when facing the enemy "Dreamjolt Troupe's Sweet Gorilla."

 ■2024/02/07